 If you enabled the LED indication setting, they would start blinking continuously if someone is viewing the stream using the web or mobile app.

-Thus, if you noticed that the LED lights are blinking even if you are not viewing the camera, it could mean that someone else is using the baby monitor app.
+Thus, if you notice that the LED lights are blinking even if you are not viewing the camera, it could mean someone else is using the baby monitor app.

 If you want the hacker to stop viewing the monitor, here are a few steps that you can take:

 - Reboot your computer immediately.

 - Check the baby monitor and see if the LED light will start blinking again.